 In this case, you can specify the URL to the zip file in Cloudify’s example repository: https://github.com/acritelli/cfy-blog-instance/archive/refs/heads/main.zip

 Next, you can specify the variables used by Terraform.
-The wizard makes it easy to specify variables in three ways:
+Cloudify will automatically detect the variables for you, and you can further customize them in three ways:

 - As an input, which prompts the user when they create a deployment